 The Philippines has a fragmented line serving South Luzon so most of what you see on the Philippines map would be new.
 The railways on Luzon and Mindanao have been continually promised for years, but with the current president hailing from Mindanao, the Mindanao plan has a better chance of getting started.

 Singapore has an ever expanding metro network but city transit systems aren’t included on this map.
-There used to be a line from Central Singapore to Malaysia which has since been closed and the station moved near the border.
+There used to be a line from Central Singapore to Malaysia, which has since been closed turned into a walking path.
+The current station is at Woodlands, near the border.
 The big addition to Singapore would be a new station to serve the planned high-speed train to Kuala Lumpur.

 Thailand currently has a good network of railways so most improvements will be made by double-tracking and modernising existing lines.
 There are a few high-speed proposals, including a Shinkasen-style bullet train for the Bangkok-Chiang Mai route.